Skip to contentSkip to navigationSkip to topbar

 Understanding these mechanisms is important for creating high quality Real-Time Communication (RTC) applications.

-On the Internet, latency and packet loss depend on geolocation.
-When the connection between a sender and a receiver spans the globe, latency and jitter are increased by the distance between the parties.
+On the internet, latency and packet loss depend on geolocation.
+When the connection between a sender and a receiver spans the globe, latency and jitter increase with the distance between the parties.
 Packet loss is also more likely, due to the number of routers in the connection path.
 This affects quality in several ways:

-• Signaling messages will have higher latency, increasing the time for Participant operations like connecting to a Room, and sending and receiving the first media samples.
+• Signaling messages have higher latency, increasing the time for Participant operations like connecting to a Room and sending and receiving the first media samples.

-• After joining, publishing and subscribing to new Tracks will take longer.
+• After joining, publishing and subscribing to new Tracks takes longer.

 Programmable Video developers have the following options when working with regions: